Aarhus University Seal

 Download appendix for your application

-If you apply for admission with an international Bachelor's degree, you must fill in this appendix and upload it in the application portal.
-The appendix serves to help the Admission Board assess your Bachelor’s degree in regard to the admission requirements.
+You must fill in this appendix and upload it to the application portal.
+The appendix helps the Admission Board to assess your application.

 Download appendix